zrrrzzt/html-validator/README.md

 **format** This is the formatting of the returned data and it is required.
 It supports json, html, xhtml, xml, gnu and text.

+**validator** You can override the default validator as long as it exposes the same REST interface.

 **url** The url to the page you want to validate.